 - Food ideas: Light and healthy fares like soups and salads.
 Seeing as how you are indulging, consider a collection of fine chocolates to sample.

-- Favor idea: Send guests home with an at-home spa kit with sheet masks, bath salts, fizzy bath bombs, and bottles of nail polish (bonus points if the polish colors are named after something bridal!).
+- Favor idea: Send guests home with an at-home spa kit with sheet masks, bath salts, fizzy bath bombs, and bottles of nail polish.

 A GROUP NATURE HIKE